 Are there any medications prohibited at De Novo Treatment Centre?

-You are only allowed medications that are not mood altering. (i.e. heart medication, insulin, blood pressure to name a few) These will be reviewed on an individual basis.
+You are only allowed medications that are not mood altering (i.e. heart medication, insulin, blood pressure to name a few).
+All medications are reviewed on an individual basis.
 If you are participating in a methadone program you cannot be admitted to De Novo until you have gone through a successful methadone detoxification.
 We do however allow clients to be admitted on a suboxone program through their Physician.

 Do men and women attend De Novo Treatment Centre?

 Yes.
 Our new location in Huntsville Ontario is now able to provide residential treatment programming for men and women.
 (COVID-19 has significantly decreased our capacity capabilities.
 At this time, treatment services are provided to women through our trusted partnering agencies with equivalent programming to De Novo).

 Can I have visitors while I attend treatment?